 This recipe doesn't have so many ingredients if you want some shortcuts.
 You can buy jarred white sauce and marinara, but in the below instructions, I'll also explain how to make both of them from scratch if you prefer.

 - Pasta.
 The most common pasta shape to make roll ups is called Lasagna Riccia.
 It's smaller than the typical Lasagna sheet and it also has a cute curly border.

 - Spinach.
 I tend to prefer frozen spinach when I use it in pasta because it's easier to cook.
 But you can also use fresh spinach.
 Cook them with garlic, salt, and pepper.
 Drain and let cool.

 - Ricotta.
 1 Ricotta is usually enough to mix with 1 pound of frozen spinach.
 Get good quality Ricotta and drain a little bit if it's too watery.

 - Tomato Sauce.
 You can buy your favorite jarred marinara sauce, but I like to make my own with good quality tomato purée, basil, garlic, and salt.

 - Béchamel Sauce.
 Béchamel can also be easily found jarred (most commonly known as white sauce).
 Feel free to cut this corner or make your own very easily with just butter, flour, and milk.

 - Ham.
 I know there may be many varieties of sliced cooked ham in the cold cuts section of your grocery store.
 If they have an Italian brand, get that!
-Otherwise, go for the simpler.
+Otherwise, go for the simpler one.
 It shouldn't be roasted, it shouldn't have herbs or any other spices.
 If it has a ribbon of fat on the side, that's the best.

 - Mozzarella.
-I normally prefer to use a fresh good quality Mozzarella, but in this case, all I want is to have a nice melted cheese, you can also use the grated Mozzarella, which is easier to sprinkle and cheaper.
+I normally prefer to use fresh good quality Mozzarella, but in this case, all I want is to have a nice melted cheese, you can also use grated Mozzarella, which is easier to sprinkle and cheaper.